DECODEproject/whitepaper/conceptual_framework.md

 ![User presents credential](img/abc-first-use.png "User presents credential")

-The proposed model for ABCs in DECODE is based on Idemix [@CamenischL01; @IBM_Idemix], since the DECODE implementation requires multiple verifications of non-identifying credentials to be unlinkable.
+The proposed model for ABCs in DECODE is based on Idemix [@CamenischL01] [@IBM_Idemix], since the DECODE implementation requires multiple verifications of non-identifying credentials to be unlinkable.
 A tested implementation of ABCs is IRMA by the Privacy by Design Foundation (https://privacybydesign.foundation/en/, https://credentials.github.io/).
 Credentials can be part of a claim.

 So how are claims actually verified in the first place?
 In the example, the entity responsibile for verification would be the city of Barcelona.
-This could be a physical process, or could be done online (as in the Dutch DigiD mechanism), and involves some exchange between the city and the individual.
+This could be a physical process, or could be done online (as in the Dutch [DigiD](https://www.digid.nl/) mechanism), and involves some exchange between the city and the individual.
 The result of this exchange would be a cryptographic token, signed by the city, which, invoked with a specific smart rule would result in an attribute with verified provenance and value being set in the DECODE platform.
 This whole process could take place through a website which is run by the city of Barcelona (and thus is a DECODE enabled application).
 Required will be a mechanism by which the DECODE network can **trust** the public key of the city of Barcelona, i.e. there will need to be a registration protocol to establish this trust.